 Google drive uploads the full file every time regardless of size.
 This is ineffective and bandwidth intensive.

 In extreme cases this becomes almost unusable.
-Imagine a scenario where you're storing files greater than 500mb up to a few gigabytes, any changes to those files will prompt a full upload in services such as Google Drive, Onedrive etc.
+Imagine a scenario where you're storing files greater than 500mb up to a few gigabytes, any changes to those files will trigger a full upload in services such as Google Drive, Onedrive etc.

 Delta sync opens up possibilities such as keeping a virtual machine image inside a cloud provider folder while keeping it in sync both local and in cloud.